 A landlord that sells the rental property must either:

 - Transfer all security deposits, after making any allowable deductions, to the new owner of the property.
 The landlord must then notify the tenant of the name of the new owner, the address of the new owner, and the amount being transferred.
 The tenant has 20 days after receiving this notice to contest the amount being transferred.

 - Return the tenants’ security deposits, less any allowable deductions, directly to the tenants.

-If you are interested in viewing the text of the law governing security deposits in the state of Iowa, please consult Iowa Code Annotated § 562A.12.
+If you want to view the text of Iowa's security deposit law, please see Iowa Code Annotated § 562A.12.